Gyromorphs: a new class of functional disordered materials

-\textit{Comparison to other systems --} We compare the results of Fig.~\ref{fig:TransmissionDOSExample} to classic bandgap candidates, namely $10$- and $60$-fold deterministic quasicrystals obtained by the de Bruijn's construction~\cite{deBruijn1981,deBruijn1986, Lutfalla2021,supp}, a deterministic Vogel spiral~\cite{Vogel1979}, and a random SHU structure generated by FReSCo~\cite{Shih2023} with a degree of stealthiness such that it displays a TM bandgap~\cite{Florescu2009,Man2013,Froufe-Perez2016,Froufe-Perez2017,Monsarrat2022,Klatt2022,supp}.
-Structures are adjusted to contain $N \sim 10^4$ points and a ring of higher values at the same $K$ as the gyromorphs, and we set all parameters to the same values as in Fig.~\ref{fig:TransmissionDOSExample}.
-We report transmission plots in the top row of Fig.~\ref{fig:Comparison}, and DOS in the bottom row.
-We show that Vogel and SHU systems display much shallower transmission troughs than the gyromorphs, which we attribute to weaker features in $S(k)$, and very little DOS change.
+\textit{Comparison to other systems --} We compare Fig.~\ref{fig:TransmissionDOSExample} to classic bandgap candidates, namely $10$- and $60$-fold deterministic quasicrystals obtained by the de Bruijn's construction~\cite{deBruijn1981,deBruijn1986, Lutfalla2021}, a deterministic Vogel spiral~\cite{Vogel1979}, and a random SHU structure generated by FReSCo~\cite{Shih2023} with a degree of stealthiness such that it displays a TM bandgap~\cite{Florescu2009,Man2013,Froufe-Perez2016,Froufe-Perez2017,Monsarrat2022,Klatt2022}.
+Structures are adjusted to contain $N \sim 10^4$ points and a ring of higher values at the same $K$ as the gyromorphs, and we set all parameters to the same values as in Fig.~\ref{fig:TransmissionDOSExample} (see SM~\cite{supp} for $S(k)$).
+In other words, the only difference between systems is the location of the $N$ scatterers.
+We report transmissions in the top row of Fig.~\ref{fig:Comparison}, and DOS in the bottom row.
+For this low $n$ and $\phi$, we show that Vogel and SHU systems display much shallower transmission troughs than the gyromorphs, which we attribute to weaker features in $S(k)$, and very little DOS change.
 Furthermore, we show that quasicrystals may either display rather deep but anisotropic gaps at low symmetries, or isotropic but shallow gaps at high symmetry due to the broadening of their $S(k)$ features~\cite{Rechtsman2008,supp}.
-In fact, the bandgaps of finite-size gyromorphs are as deep as in low-order quasicrystals but more isotropic than them at comparable $\delta \varepsilon$.
-We check~\cite{supp} that the DOS dip in gyromorphs gets deeper with index contrast and system size (following a power law, like in defective crystals or SHU structures~\cite{Skipetrov2016,Froufe-Perez2017, Skipetrov2020}), but does not strongly depend on $G$.
+In fact, the DOS depletion in gyromorphs are as deep as in low-order quasicrystals but more isotropic than them at comparable $\delta \varepsilon$.

+To further compare gyromorphs with SHU, Fig.~\ref{fig:maintext_phisweep}$(a)-(b)$ shows the DOS against $k_0L/2\pi$ and $\phi$ for both systems.
+We confirm that gyromorphs develop a vector-wave bandgap that is absent in SHU.
+In fact, the SHU bandgap reported in earlier works (\textit{e.g.}, Ref.~\cite{Monsarrat2022}) appears at larger $k_0$ and $\phi$, where gyromorphs display a similar feature, which can be recovered from the spectrum of the coupled dipoles matrix (see SM).
+In the scalar waves case, Fig.~\ref{fig:maintext_phisweep}$(c)-(d)$, both systems display a bandgap at the same frequency but gyromorphs sustain it over a wider range of parameters.
+We check that similar results are obtained when varying $n$ instead of $\phi$ (see SM), and that the depths of the DOS dip in gyromorphs increases with index contrast and system size (following a power law, like in defective crystals~\cite{Skipetrov2016, Skipetrov2020}), but does not strongly depend on $G$ (see SM~\cite{supp}).